MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/overview-of-security-groups-in-sharepoint-server.md

 Permission policies provide a centralized way to configure and manage a set of permissions that applies to only a subset of users or groups in a web application.
 You can manage permission policy for anonymous users by enabling or disabling anonymous access for a web application.
 If you enable anonymous access for a web application, site administrators can then grant or deny anonymous access at the site collection, site, or item level.
 If anonymous access is disabled for a web application, no sites within that web application can be accessed by anonymous users.

 - **None** No policy.
-This is the default option.
-No additional permission restrictions or additions are applied to site anonymous users.
+This option is the default one.
+No extra permission restrictions or additions are applied to site anonymous users.

 - **Deny Write** Anonymous users cannot write content, even if the site administrator specifically attempts to grant the anonymous user account that permission.